chialab/dna/docs/guide/rendering.md

 :::

-Here `count` is interpolated, so only the text node is patched when it changes.
-Use [`useSignalValue`](#the-usesignalvalue-hook) instead when you need the value itself.
+Here `count` is interpolated, so only the text node is patched when it changes, and the handler reads it with `peek()` so that the component does not subscribe to it.
+Use [`useSignalValue`](#the-usesignalvalue-hook) when you need the value itself.

 ### The `useComputed` hook

 The `useComputed` hook creates a [signal](#signals) derived from the ones its computation reads, preserved across renders.

-The computation receives a function that reads a signal whatever shape it has, so a component can be written without knowing which implementation the application registered.
-Reading the signals directly works just as well when you do know.

 Like `useMemo`, the computation is captured once: a computation that reads the props of the function component needs them in its dependency list.
 The signals it reads are tracked on their own and do not belong there.